CLOSE X

 Although it may look as if the business is not required to register for VAT, their turnover now includes £10,000 of reverse charge services so they are required to be registered.

-If a business makes only exempt supplies, they may still be required to register for VAT if the level of (taxable) reverse charge services exceed the VAT threshold but, they will not be able to recover any of the VAT declared.
+If a business makes only exempt supplies, they may still be required to register for VAT if the level of (taxable) reverse charge services exceeds the VAT threshold but, they will not be able to recover any of the VAT declared.
 Similarly, if a business is VAT registered but makes both exempt and taxable supplies, any partial exemption calculation will probably result in an element of the reverse charge VAT being blocked.
 Note that the reverse charge ‘sale’ is not a sale under the standard method for partial exemption.

 If this applies to any of your clients, please get in touch with the VAT team for an initial chat.